 That may explain why there have been so few complaints related to sexual violence filed with the commission – just 322 out of a total of 62,950 cases overall.

 “How can they fight with society when they cannot even tell their husbands?” says Bhagiram Chaudhary, chair of two organizations that represent the interests of people who suffered during the war.

-Chaudhary, who lost his brother and sister-in-law during the conflict, says rape survivors are at a significant disadvantage when applying for relief.
-The courts have waived the statute of limitations for conflict abuse survivors, but the length of time since the conflict makes it challenging to prove rape accusations, he says.
+Chaudhary, who lost his brother and sister-in-law during the conflict, says people who have been raped are at a significant disadvantage when applying for relief.
+The courts have waived the statute of limitations for those abused during conflict, but the length of time since the conflict makes it challenging to prove rape accusations, he says.
 “It is difficult to find the perpetrators.”

 TROUBLE AT THE TRUTH AND RECONCILIATION COMMISSION

 Sima’s case hasn’t been heard yet because the commission has not taken up a single one of its more than 60,000 complaints.